copperdogma/ai-feed-consolidator9/docs/design.md

 3. The token is passed to the server with each API request
 4. The server verifies the token using Firebase Admin SDK
 5. Resources are only accessible to authenticated users

+## Database Configuration

+The application uses three different databases for different environments:

+- Development: `ai-feed-consolidator-dev` on local PostgreSQL
+- Testing: `ai-feed-consolidator-test` on local PostgreSQL
+- Production: `ai-feed-consolidator-prod` on local PostgreSQL (or managed service)

+All databases use the same schema defined in Prisma but are kept separate to prevent development and testing from affecting production data.

+Connection to these databases is configured in the .env files:
+- For Docker containers: Using `host.docker.internal` to access the host machine's PostgreSQL
+- For local development: Using `localhost` to access PostgreSQL directly

+The database schema is managed through Prisma ORM with migrations tracked in the repository.